lib-map/guide-digitizing/index.md

 ![AutoC2](images/AutoC2.PNG)

 ##### Merge
-Merging is a tool that allows different features to be merged into one.
+Merge is a tool that allows different features to be merged into one.

 1. To merge digitized features, click **Merge** under the *Edit* tab.